Investing

 FDI in Figures

-The government has consistently implemented reforms, maintained sound economic policies, and put in place a privatisation programme for public companies to attract FDI.
-In addition to its abundant natural resources, the country's access to the sea provides a significant advantage compared to its land-locked neighbours.
-The country has significant and varied natural resources (energy, mines, agriculture, forestry, and fishing) and its geographical location offers a serious advantage in the transportation field.
-However, the hidden debts scandal that broke in 2016, still unresolved, tarnished the image of the government and impacted investors’ confidence in the economy.
-The Islamist insurgency in Cabo Delgado, a key region for gas production causes delays in LNG projects.
-Poor governance, an unstable political and security environment, inadequate transport and port infrastructure, vulnerability to natural disasters and the current sovereign debt crisis are the main factors hampering FDI.
+The government has consistently implemented reforms, maintained sound economic policies, and put in place a privatization program for public companies to attract FDI.
+In addition to its abundant natural resources, the country's access to the sea provides a significant advantage compared to its landlocked neighbors.
+Mozambique has significant and varied natural resources (energy, mines, agriculture, forestry, and fishing), and its geographical location offers a serious advantage in the transportation field.
+On the other hand, poor governance, an unstable political and security environment, inadequate transport and port infrastructure, vulnerability to natural disasters, and the current sovereign debt crisis are the main factors hampering FDI.
+National authorities must approve all foreign and domestic investment, including guarantees and incentives.
+With a few exceptions, Mozambique's Investment Law and its regulations typically do not differentiate based on investor origin or restrict foreign ownership or control of companies.
+The "Mega-Projects Law" (No. 15/2011) mandates that 5 to 20% of the equity capital of public-private partnerships, large-scale ventures, and significant business concessions must be held by Mozambicans.
+The country ranks 126th among the 132 economies on the Global Innovation Index 2023 and 141st out of 184 countries on the latest Index of Economic Freedom.

 Foreign Direct Investment 202020212022